Retty888/terminal_c/README.md

 # terminal_c

-Standalone C++ trading terminal using ImGui and other dependencies without requiring `vcpkg` or additional library installations.
+Standalone C++ trading terminal using ImGui and other dependencies.
+The project relies on packages provided by `vcpkg` and `find_package` in CMake.

 ## Состав